Charlottesville mayor, city council members flee raucous meeting

 Vice-mayor Wes Bellamy said they would later be released, according to WVIR.

-During the three hour-plus meeting, the counselors received a tongue-lashing from people who said the authorities did nothing to protect them from white nationalists.
+The council re-convened and listened for more than three hours of tongue-lashing from people who said the authorities did nothing to protect them from white nationalists.

+The council ultimately voted unanimously in favor of expediting the removal and relocation of both the Robert E. Lee and Stonewall Jackson monuments in the city, Charlottesville City Clerk Paige Rice said.
+The council also voted unanimously to drape the statues "in recognition of the city's mourning," Rice said.

 In a live feed broadcast by The Daily Progress, a local newspaper, people said that rally attendees attacked them, spit on them and called them racial epithets.